stochastichypersonics/stochastichypersonics.github.io/research.md

 # Research

 Our research uses stochastic methods as the basis for advancing our understanding of hypersonic flows.
+We develop stochastic modeling techniques applied to a broad range of hypersonic flow problems.
+Our research truly lives at the boundaries between applied mathematics and Aerospace engineering.

 <figure style="text-align: center;">
 <img src="{{ site.url }}{{ site.baseurl }}/images/respic/overview.png" width="60%">